gerstrong/Commander-Genius/readme.txt

  * You need to install the "vorbis", "SDL" and "Mesa/OpenGL" development libraries to get it successfully compiled.
  * extract my source code to "cgenius".
- * cd into the "cgenius/Release" subdirectory.
+ * cd into the "cgenius" subdirectory.
+ * Run "cmake -DBUILD_TYPE=LINUX32" or "cmake -DBUILD_TYPE=LINUX64"
  * Run "make".
- * Then, you can run "CommanderGenius".
+ * Then, you can run "CGenius".
 Copy the files, wherever you want them together with the data directory.
    "make install" does not work though.

+We also provide CMake for wiz.
+If you want to compile it for embedded systems.
+We had support for Linux and Win32, but since there is a bug when build, for different Linux build (32-bit or 64-bit) we only use it for embedded systems.
+Also check out the CMakeLists.txt for more information.

 - VIDEO SYSTEM -
 Being cross-platform, there are many methods to detect different resolutions on a system.